 BIRMINGHAM CITY University Teachers' Standard(s) no(s) to be added: Teachers' Standard(s) no(s) to be added: PGCE Secondary Review and Analysis Form Part B: Lesson Summary and Targets: Lesson strengths: (three minimum) List strengths linked to the 3 focus standards, refer explicitly to the standard strands Developmental targets arising out of the lesson: (one minimum, no more than three).
 How can the trainee promote better pupil learning and progress?
-Provide targets that are linked to the 3 focus standards- try not to use the same strands as a strengths and developmental area Subject specific target(s) Signed (Mentor): Date: Signed (Trainee): BIRMINGHAM CITY University Sch 2 Jance session: Formative Feedback Assessment (Emerging) ssion/discussion: dback on what is e feedback ms progress School: Sheet Number Sineer number.
-Class Taught.
-Sch 1 Sc an observation or review and guidar iserved or discussed: s OR summary of training ses is Tracker to provide feed une 3 laenumea standards ands (5a, 6b) within the lent are determined in ter PGCE Secondary Review and Analysis Form Trainee Name: Date of Observation/Discussion: Date of upservation/upsubsion.
-Subject: Class Taught: Sch 2 Placement (circle): Sch 2 Sch 1 Sch 2 List below the Standard(s) being targeted during the lesson observation or review and guidance session: Teachers' Standard(s) and Standard Prompts observed or discussed: Formati Choose only 3 standards to focus on PART A: Formative comments from observations OR summary of training session/discussion: Use the language on the Standards Tracker to provide feedback on what is observed.
-Comment on the progress within the 3 identified standards Refer explicitly to the standard strands (5a, 6b) within the feedback Strengths and areas for development are determined in terms progress against the teaching standards
+Provide targets that are linked to the 3 focus standards- try not to use the same strands as a strengths and developmental area Subject specific target(s) Signed (Mentor): Signed (Trainee): BIRMINGHAM CITY University Sch 2 lance session: Formative Feedback Assessment (Emerging) ssion/discussion: dback on what is s feedback rms progress School: Class Taught Class Taught Sch 1 S Sch 1 S on observation or review and guida Diserved or discussed: Is OR summary of training se ds Tracker to provide fee rands (5a, 6b) within the rands are determined in te tent are determined in te PGCE Secondary Review and Analysis Form Trainee Name: Date of object: Class Taught: Subject: Class Taught: Subject: Sch 1 Placement (circle): Sch 2 List below the Standard(s) being targeted during the lesson observation or review and guidance session: List below the Standard(s) and Standard Prompts observed or discussed: Formati Teachers' Standard(s) and Standard Prompts observed or discussed: Assession: Choose only 3 standards to focus on (Emericitation) PART A: Formative comments from observations OR summary of training session/discussion: • Use the language on the Standards Tracker to provide feedback on what is observed.
+Comment on the progress within the standards Refer explicitly to the standard strands (5a, 6b) within the feedback Strengths and areas for development are determined in terms progress against the teaching standards